Introduction

 1. Sleep Duration vs. Time in Bed

 There is a critical distinction between how long you lie in bed and your actual sleep duration.
 While the clinical guideline for adults is 7–9 hours, the quality of those hours is paramount.
 Consistently logging fewer than 6 hours of actual sleep is linked to a cascade of negative outcomes, from impaired sugar metabolism to a weakened immune response.
-If your wearable shows a massive gap between your "time in bed" and "time asleep," we need to look at the factors causing this.
+If your wearable shows a massive gap between your time in bed and time asleep, we need to look at the factors causing this.

 2. Sleep Efficiency: The 85% Benchmark